Let's talk about money, dough, cheddar, moolah... and why it shouldn’t be your primary goal as a trader.

 The traders that are openly obsessed about money are the most neurotic people in the world.
 They don’t have peace of mind.
 That’s because money is their primary goal.

 I’m speaking from experience.
 Money used to be a primary goal for me as well.
-This would make me identify with my trades and I just couldn’t relax.
+I would identify with my trades and just couldn’t relax.

 Eventually, I learned that such an approach wasn’t optimal.
 Now, my primary focus is on placing good trades, whether they’re winners or losers.
-A good trade is one that is backed by a plan.
+A good trade is one that is backed by a plan, pure and simple.

 If you focus on developing such consistency, your results will come together.